nddcap/home/README.md

-timing notice for partial withdraw ; liquid. ...

 ### Topline

 17% per year is the return target.

-Subtract 2-3 points for tax, 0.12 for commissions (etc.), and 0.7 for management = appprox **14% cash return**.
+Subtract 2-3 points for tax, 0.12 for commissions (etc.), and 0.7 for management = approx **14% cash return**.
 Every year.
-(Similar to pre-tax S&P for the prior 15 years -- [Officialdata.org](https://www.officialdata.org/us/stocks/s-p-500/2010?amount=100&endYear=2026))
+(Similar to pre-tax S&P for the prior 15 years - [Officialdata.org](https://www.officialdata.org/us/stocks/s-p-500/2010?amount=100&endYear=2026))

+So 150K principal would throw off ~20,250 annually.

 ### Method

-Aggregate return is produced by combining a **steady income** strategy with an **active trading** strategy.
+Total return is produced by combining a **steady income** strategy with an **active trading** strategy.

 *T-Bills ( 3.7% )* : The basic income method uses 1- to 3-month Treasuries.
 (Currently 3.7%)

-*Dividends ( 5.5% )* : The leveraged income method produces 5 to 5.5% -- realized by harvesting dividends from IVV and SPY while eliminating movement gain (loss) with deep ITM SPX and XSP options.
+*Dividends ( 5.5% )* : The leveraged income method produces 5 to 5.5% -- realized by harvesting dividends from equity ETFs like IVV and SPY while eliminating movement with deep ITM SPX and XSP options.
+SPX, IVV, SPY etc. have "near-perfect positive correlation, approaching a correlation coefficient of 1.0."
 Index options and portfolio margin combine to allow 5x leverage.
-(Approx one-third of returns are expected to be qualified dividends.)
+Approx one-third of returns are expected to be qualified dividends.

 *S&P Puts ( 12% )* : The active trading strategy uses written options on SPX expiring next-day (next session if over the weekend).
-This yields ~12% return on average.
+This yields ~12% on average.

 So, active strategy plus steady S&P dividends yields ~17%.
 (In the real world, this will range from 15 to 19%.)
-When combining active trading and T-bills, yield is ~15.7%.
-Active trading with only the interest-on-cash base would yield ~13.5%.

 Sometimes a Member may be eligible for 0% long-term capital gains; that year would yield them ~16% cash.

+(When combining active trading and T-bills, yield is ~15.7%.
+Active trading with only the interest-on-cash base would yield ~13.5%.)

 To get started please message welcome@nddcap.org